moorepants/BicycleParameters/README.md

 This directory contains directories for the parameter sets, raw data, and experiment photos.
 There should be a folder with a short name for each bicycle that you have parameter sets and/or raw data for.
-The short name should be a word with the first letter capitilized.
+The short name should be a word with the first letter capitalized.
 Examples of Shortname include "Bianchipista", "Bike", "Mybike", "Rigidrider", "Schwintandem", "Gyrobike", etc.

 ### Parameters directory